 The fire extinguishers are not included in the manufacturer's delivery.
+Before using the boat, it must be furnished with fire extinguishers.

 Fire blanket

 A fire blanket is ideal for putting out small fires and also one of the best options if a person's clothes catch fire.